veragolz/Portfolio/README.md

 # Vera Golz

-_Keen on Digital Learning, (Serious) Gaming and immersive 3D-Simulations with a focus on good User Experience._
+_Keen on digital learning, (serious) gaming and immersive 3D-simulations with a focus on good user experience._

 # Education